renaudrenaud/ArduinoLCDVumeter/README.md

 I want to change some things:
 - use an I2C LCD instead of usual LCD to save cables, time and useless complications
-- no temp nor time required
+- no temperature nor time required

 ...
 Ok after one sunday and one monday night, it is working like I want.